ess-dive/docker-metacatui/README.md

 metacat member node service.
 This is used in the apache configuration as the http proxy request.
 The metacat member node port must be `8080`.

-**METACATUI_CONTEXT:** If this is set then the metacat ui application will be located at this URI path.
-Otherwise the application will be located at the root URI.

 **SSL_SERVER_KEY:** (default: '/usr/local/apache2/conf/server.key') File path to
 qqthe SSL Server Key